What is this medicine?

 - liver disease

-- an unusual or allergic reaction to finasteride, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to indapamide, sulfa drugs, other medicines, foods, dyes, or preservatives

 How should I take this medicine?

-Take finasteride tablets by mouth.
+Take indapamide tablets by mouth.
 Swallow the tablets with a drink of water.
-You can take this medicine with or without food.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
+Remember that you will need to pass urine frequently after taking indapamide.
+Do not take your doses at a time of day that will cause you problems.
+Do not take at bedtime.

 Contact your pediatrician or health care professional regarding the use of this medicine in children.
 Special care may be needed.